GretaTamulionyte/personal-calm-place/README.md

 # Other important instructions for the program to work:
 1. You will need to sign up at elevenlabs.io and get your API key from https://elevenlabs.io/app/settings/api-keys Luckily the trial is free and offers more than enough credits to play around with this program

+2. Get gemini API key here: https://ai.google.dev/gemini-api/docs/api-key

-2. You will need to create and activate your virtual environment in VS Code or wherever and install all the dependencies from the requirements.txt file to check out the project.
+3. You will need to create and activate your virtual environment in VS Code or wherever and install all the dependencies from the requirements.txt file to check out the project.

-3. You will also need to look at the .env.example file, create .env file and update the environmental variables with your own valid values accordingly.
+4. You will also need to look at the .env.example file, create .env file and update the environmental variables with your own valid values accordingly.

-4. Make sure to download even the mp3 files.
+5. Make sure to download even the mp3 files.

 The command to install dependencies: pip install -r requirements.txt

+Credit where credit is due:

+The mp3 files are from pixabay.com and are royalty-free.
+I am using elevenlabs.io API and Google Gemini API in this program.
+The default vizualization text I got from https://wholesomeresources.com/3207/woodland-walk-free-guided-imagery-script/